Client Provisioning

 hids | Input channel mappings |

-After saving configuration (and optionally the CA certificate), the client disconnects from the SoftAP and reboots into normal operating mode.
+After saving configuration, the client disconnects from the SoftAP and reboots into normal operating mode.